 Average Salary: As an Auditor, you can easily earn between INR 4-5 Lakhs per year.
 With good experience, you can even gain up to INR 10 Lakhs per year.

 Stock Market is another area that many people like but have a tiny idea about how it works.
 So if you like stocks and trends in the Stock Market, you should opt for this job.
 So what does a Stock Broker do, basically?
 A more broadly, a stockbroker, also known as an investment broker or financial adviser(more broadly), is a professional trader.
 A stockbroker will help people invest in the right shares in the stock market so that the clients can make maximum profit.

 Average Salary: As Stock Broker, you can easily earn between INR 3-4 Lakhs per year.
 With good skills, you can even gain up to INR 8 Lakhs per year.

 A lot of companies are centered around the import and export of goods.
 Now all of these companies require a good import-export manager.
 You can enter as an import-export manager and keep an account of the imports and exports.

 Average Salary: As an Import-Export manager, you can easily earn between INR 2-3 Lakhs per year.
 With good experience, you can even earn up to INR 5 Lakhs per year.

 This is also one of the most common job profiles for B.Com graduates.
 The job opportunities in this field are endless as every company requires accountants.
 All you have to do is manage the company’s accounts.
-The initial pay in this job is less, but over time, you can make your way to the top.
+The initial pay in this job is less, but you can make your way to the top over time.